zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 And finally some common issues, their anchor decoder and encoder are different from the original one, but it's not the main reason that it performs badly.

-Also, Conv2dStaticSamePadding does not performs like TensorFlow, the padding strategy is different.
+Also, Conv2dStaticSamePadding from [EfficientNet-PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch) does not perform like TensorFlow, the padding strategy is different.
+So I implement a real tensorflow-style [Conv2dStaticSamePadding](efficientnet/utils_extra.py#L9) and [MaxPool2dStaticSamePadding](efficientnet/utils_extra.py#L55) myself.

 Despite of the above issues, they are great repositories that enlighten me, hence there is this repository.

-This repository is mainly based on [efficientdet](https://github.com/signatrix/efficientdet), with the changing that makes sure that it performs as closer as possible as the original implement.
+This repository is mainly based on [efficientdet](https://github.com/signatrix/efficientdet), with the changing that makes sure that it performs as closer as possible as the paper.

 Btw, debugging static-graph TensorFlow v1 is really painful.
 Don't try to export it with automation tools like tf-onnx or mmdnn, they will only cause more problems because of its custom/complex operations.